Embedded feminism: Historical implications in the women's rights fight

 Krista Hunt argues that appeals to women's liberation have been embedded in political projects for centuries to mobilize feminists and their discourses.
-A large body of feminist literature has analyzed the gender-related dimensions of (post-) colonial projects where feminists from the Global North were convinced to get involved in order to "save" other oppressed women.
+A large body of feminist literature has analyzed the gender-related dimensions of post-colonial projects where feminists from the Global North were convinced to get involved in order to "save" other oppressed women.
 Such "white savior" narratives generally presuppose a homogeneity of women as an oppressed group, as demonstrated in the work of Chandra Mohanty, and put into play the orientalized nature of the seemingly dangerous "brown man".
 Thus, feminism which was incorporated in the modernization and civilization projects of imperial countries is argued to have helped strengthening colonialism and patriarchy instead of promoting women's rights.
 Feminists also claim that feminist activists and their discourses have been instrumentalized for nationalist projects.
 During the Nasser era in Egypt for example, feminists are said to have played a major role in helping create a sense of cohesion and bonding and therefore directly contributed to the emergence of a national identity during and after the struggle for independence.
 Nevertheless, women remained mostly absent from the public sphere of politics once the project succeeded.

 War on terror

-The history of the war on terror throughout realm of international relations consistently showcases a male-stream discipline and a hyper-masculine war hero narrative.
+The history of the war on terror throughout the sphere of international relations-embedded feminists argue- consistently showcases a male-stream discipline and a hyper-masculine war hero narrative.
 In other words, the story is narrated by these men, who hold high positions of power and are fixated to exemplify their heroic qualities to shield women from harm and collide with the world's difficulties.
 For example, according to the former US President, George W. Bush, the central goal of the terrorists is the brutal oppression of women...that is the reason this great nation, with our friends and allies, will not rest until we bring them all to justice.
 This rallying cry by the Bush administration is exactly the narrative that is at question.
 Statements such as these can suggest that Western (and more specifically American) men and women are obligated to free the oppressed Afghan woman, and therefore provide reasoning for interventionist international policy.
 It Furthermore, such statements often ignore the power dynamic between liberated white western women and the perceived oppressed Afghan women.